lumenmalu/Elite_Robots_CS_SDK/doc/API/en/RTSI.en.md

 # RTSI

 ## Introduction
-RTSI is the real-time communication interface of Elite robots, which can be used to obtain robot status, set I/O, etc. The SDK provides two interfaces for RTSI: `RtsiClientInterface` and `RtsiIOInterface`. `RtsiClientInterface` requires manual operations such as connection and version verification. `RtsiIOInterface` encapsulates most of the interfaces.
-In actual testing, the real-time performance of `RtsiIOInterface` is slightly worse, while the real-time performance of `RtsiClientInterface` depends on the user's code.
+RTSI is the real-time communication interface of Elite robots, which can be used to obtain the robot's status, set the I/O, etc. The SDK provides two interfaces for RTSI: `RtsiClientInterface` and `RtsiIOInterface`. `RtsiClientInterface` requires manual operations such as connection and version verification. `RtsiIOInterface`, on the other hand, encapsulates most of the interfaces.
+In actual tests, the real-time performance of `RtsiIOInterface` is slightly worse, while the real-time performance of `RtsiClientInterface` depends on the user's code.

 # RtsiClientInterface Class